-UK Research and Innovation is fully aware that in the current climate a call for international exchange of students remains logistically challenging.
-However, in the meantime it is important to maintain the aspiration of the programme and therefore we continue to encourage students to consider this call, and the opportunity within the full bounds of the call timeline.
-The earliest possible start date for placements funded through this call is April 2021, and grants will be awarded as 12-month research grants to maximise flexibility in when the placement is taken.
-Therefore, a placement before the end of March 2022 remains a possibility.
-UKRI will keep this situation under review as the global response to COVID-19 develops, and maintain flexibility accordingly.
+UK Research and Innovation (UKRI) is fully aware that in the current climate a call for international exchange of students remains logistically challenging.
+However, in the meantime it is important to maintain the aspiration of the programme and therefore we continue to encourage doctoral students to consider this call, and the opportunity within the full bounds of the call timeline.
+The earliest possible start date for placements funded through this call is August 2022, and grants will be awarded as 12-month research grants to maximise flexibility in when the placement is taken.
+UKRI will keep this situation under review as the global response to COVID-19 develops and maintain flexibility accordingly.

-UK Research and Innovation (UKRI), in partnership with Mitacs (a Canadian national, not-for-profit organisation), invites applications to the Fund for International Collaboration (FIC) Wave 2 UK - Canada Globalink Doctoral Exchange Scheme from UKRI-funded doctoral students to take part in 12-week research placements at eligible Canadian universities that have endorsed the students' projects.
+UK Research and Innovation (UKRI), in partnership with Mitacs (a Canadian national, notfor-profit organisation), invites applications to the Fund for International Collaboration (FIC) Wave 2 UK - Canada Globalink Doctoral Exchange Scheme from UKRI-funded doctoral students to take part in 12-week research placements at eligible Canadian universities that have endorsed the students' projects.
 UKRI funded students are those funded by: Arts and Humanities Research Council (AHRC), Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Research Council (EPSRC), Economic and Social Research Council (ESRC), Medical Research Council (MRC), Natural Environment Research Council (NERC) and Science and Technology Facilities Council (STFC).